-He did make a great hire, only from UCSB, not Harvard.
+He did make a great hire, but only from UCSB, not Harvard.

-Far more important, for me, was that he was illustrating that dumb luck can be a huge factor in one’s career path (or squiggly line).
+Far more important, for me, was that he illustrated that dumb luck can be a huge factor in one’s career path (or squiggly line).

-Dumb luck, however, is not a reliable and repeatable strategy for success.
-A far better strategy for career success, I learned, can be obtained focusing on these three activities.
+Dumb luck is not a reliable and repeatable strategy for success.
+I learned a far better career success strategy could be obtained by focusing on these three activities.

 Three Steps to the Perfect Job

-- Showing up.
-Showing up every day with a great attitude and a singular focus toward successfully doing your job (not bringing personal business or unproductive approach to work) is simple but not easy.
+- You are showing up.
+Showing up daily with a great attitude and a singular focus toward successfully doing your job (not bringing personal business or an unproductive approach) is simple but not easy.
 It all starts here.
-Get in the game by showing up every day, maybe even a little early and be ready to play.
+Get in the game by showing up every day, maybe even a little early, and be ready to play.
 Have your game face on.
-Start right now with the job/role/company you are in today.
+Start with the job/role/company you are in today.
 There is no telling where a reliable and consistent performer can go.

 - Maintain perspective.
 Work is important.
 It makes possible so much of what we value in life.
 Work, however, is not the only thing.
-You also need to be happy.
-Happiness often comes from labor and the broader tapestry of life that includes family, friends, health, travel, hobbies, and accomplishments.
-Having the right perspective on where your job fits into this rubric can change the job game from misery to gratitude.
-Remember, the right perspective can change everything, without changing a thing.
+It would be best if you also were happy.
+Happiness often comes from labor and the broader tapestry of life, including family, friends, health, travel, hobbies, and accomplishments.
+Having the proper perspective on where your job fits into this rubric can change the job game from misery to gratitude.
+Remember, the appropriate mindset can change everything without changing a thing.

 A Few Other Thoughts

 I have also learned that sleep, exercise, and better nutrition are in the purview of what I can control.
-If I am rested and fit, not only do I feel better but I tend to perform at a higher level.
-Plus, when I’m doing well at work, I feel better about me, and as a result, I’m easier to work with.
+If I am rested and fit, I feel better and tend to perform at a higher level.
+Plus, when I’m doing well at work, I feel better about myself, and as a result, I’m easier to work with.
 Double winner!

-It turns out that first job I got through dumb luck was a perfect one for me.
-Mainly, because once I got that job, I learned to show up, do good work, and develop a good attitude.
-That focus provided the fuel I needed to persevere through the inevitable shortcomings that any job or role present.
+It turns out that the first job I got through dumb luck was a perfect one for me.
+Mainly because once I got that job, I learned to show up, do good work, and develop a good attitude.
+That focus provided the fuel I needed to persevere through any job or role’s inevitable shortcomings.
 Best of all, the perspective I gained carried over to all my other jobs.

-And guess what, if you’re lucky, you too won’t have to work most evenings and weekends!
+And guess what, if you’re lucky, you won’t have to work most evenings and weekends!